↑

 • Brown rice.
 I make a double batch of my oven-baked rice recipe every week and freeze half a batch in my favorite meal prep containers for quick meals like this.
 Any rice will work!

 • Green peas.
 They’re a fantastic source of protein and fiber, adding a pop of sweetness and color to your meals.
-When I’m choosing ingredients for meals like this, color is one of the things I think about.
-This would have been a pretty beige meal without the peas and carrots lol.

 • Shrimp.
 I had some leftover shrimp from the Greek shrimp salad I made during the holidays, but any cooked shrimp will work.